 What is dysplasia in Barrett's esophagus?

-Dysplasia is a change in the cells lining the esophagus in which the cells actually appear malignant (like cancer cells).
+Dysplasia is a change in the cells lining the esophagus in which the cells actually show abnormal changes in their structure and appearance.
+When these changes become severe enough, (going from low-grade to high-grade dysplasia) the cells begin to appear malignant (like cancer cells).
 However, unlike cancer these cells remain in place and don't invade tissues outside of the lining.
 Dysplasia occurs as a series of cell changes as Barrett's esophagus progresses to Barrett's-associated cancer.
 Patients with Barrett's are monitored with endoscopy and biopsies (surveillance) to detect these cellular changes (the dysplasia) or at worst, early cancer so that they may be treated.
 Currently, there is no way to predict which patients with Barrett's esophagus will develop dysplasia.

 Implications of dysplasia for cancer risk

 Dysplasia is considered premalignant.
 This means that if dysplasia has been demonstrated on several occasions, it is believed that the patient will develop cancer if he or she lives long enough.
 Dysplasia is categorized as being high grade or low grade.
 When high grade dysplasia is diagnosed, cancer may already be present, and if not, the risk of developing cancer sooner is greater than with the lesser grades of dysplasia.

 In follow-up biopsies of patients with dysplasia, the condition may not be detected again in some patients, whereas in others, low grades of dysplasia are found.
 This absence or decrease of dysplasia may be due factors such as sampling variations, the removal of tiny foci (groups of cells) of dysplasia with the initial biopsy, or actual biological reversal.
 The exact reason(s) are unknown.